How to Potty Train a Beagle Puppy

 - An insight into the beagle's body and how it impacts the potty training process.

-- How scent of previously soiled areas act like a toilet sign for dogs.
+- How the scent of previously soiled areas acts like a toilet sign for dogs.

 - A special product that all beagle owners should have to clean up messes.